JeffreySarnoff/BestieMinimum.jl/.github/PULL_REQUEST_TEMPLATE.md

 <!--
-Thanks for making a pull request to MicroFloatsForAI.jl.
+Thanks for making a pull request to MicroFloatsForML.jl.
 We have added this PR template to help you help us.

 See the comments below, fill the required fields, and check the items.